growlf/djangobase/README.md

 The site should now be visible as it was a moment ago, at [http://localhost:8000](http://localhost:8000) and you can now begin editing the files for the site in your `mysite` folder to taste.

+You can log into your initial site with the default user name `admin` and password `admin` (you should of course change this before publishing your site to the internet, but it is fine to use this during development as-is)

 ## What next?
 At this point, you will want to add some templates to create your own UI-theme, add some object-models and admin UI bits, etc.  However, his tutorial will not go into that detail